beryorindi/SCMTraining/README.md

 # SCMTraining
-This is for SCM Training Working Level MItrais
+This is for SCM Training Working Level Mitrais